Why So Many Women Travel to Denmark for Fertility Treatments

 Research has found that different factors affect men’s decisions to become sperm donors.
 Some men donate because they have the option to be anonymous in Denmark (which is not the case in many European countries), while others donate for the opposite reason: because they are allowed to register as an open donor.
 And while compensation is important for some men, others have indicated they would donate anyway.
 According to Sebastian Mohr, author of Being a Sperm Donor: Masculinity, Sexuality, and Biosociality in Denmark, sperm donation and other reproductive technologies are socially acceptable in Denmark because most Danes know a child conceived with the help of ART or an adult who has undergone treatment.
 There is also a widespread idea “that having a child is part of being a good citizen,” says Mohr.
 “Reproductive technologies have reinforced a belief that every Danish citizen has the right to be a parent.”

-In the summer of 2018, Neeley Moore traveled from London to StorkKlinic to be among the first women to make use of a newly amended law in Denmark allowing double donation: where both the egg and sperm cells come from donors.
+In the summer of 2018, Neeley Moore traveled from London to StorkKlinik to be among the first women to make use of a newly amended law in Denmark allowing double donation: where both the egg and sperm cells come from donors.

 Moore’s blood tests in the U.K. had indicated that her levels of the anti-Mullerian hormone (AMH), which tracks egg supply, were too low for her to use her own eggs but she decided to try anyway.
 Moore, a 44-year-old reflexologist, is in a five-year relationship with a man who is 25 years older than her and who already has children from a previous marriage.
 “We live separately, and this was always going to be my own journey,” she says.
 She had two rounds of IVF in the U.K., privately, using her own eggs but they didn’t implant.
 Then she heard about the clinic in Copenhagen.

 Before January 2018, Danish legislation stipulated that a child must be genetically linked to at least one of its parents — either via their mother’s egg or their father’s sperm.
 This presented a problem for three groups: heterosexual couples who both suffered from fertility issues, single women with poor egg quality, and lesbian couples in which the designated birth mother couldn’t conceive using her own eggs.
-“Before this year, we couldn’t help single and lesbian women with double donation if they struggled with their own fertility,” says Anita Elverdahl, the egg donation coordinator at StorkKlinic.
+“Before this year, we couldn’t help single and lesbian women with double donation if they struggled with their own fertility,” says Anita Elverdahl, the egg donation coordinator at StorkKlinik.

 As health workers, including those at StorkKlinik, and patients’ advocates raised concerns about Danish women traveling abroad to Spain and other countries for treatment, the Danish Parliament began to consider easing the ban.
 In the end, Denmark decided that at least one donor must not be anonymous in double donation.
 Moore, who got pregnant on her first attempt in Copenhagen and is due to deliver in March 2019, opted to use open donors for both her egg and sperm donors.
 “It’s not about me, it’s about the child,” she says.
 “I’ve got enormous gratitude and respect for how this life is being created and I will support the child in their wishes.”